jpotts18/go-fundamentals/beginner/word-freq/prompt.md

-I'll provide you with a beginner-friendly Golang problem that tests fundamental programming concepts without being overwhelming.

 # Problem: Word Frequency Counter

 **Task**: Write a program in Go that reads text from standard input and counts the frequency of each word, then prints the words and their counts in descending order of frequency.